Best Day Trips from Tokyo, Japan

 Kamakura

-Chances are, if you’ve been researching Japanese travel destinations for your first-time in Japan, you’ve already sneaked a peek at Kamakura (even if you didn’t realize it).
-The day trip to Kamakura from Tokyo is one of the most popular for both foreign travellers and Japanese city-dwellers.
+Chances are, if you’ve been researching Japanese travel destinations for your first time in Japan, you’ve already sneaked a peek at Kamakura (even if you didn’t realize it).
+The day trip to Kamakura from Tokyo is one of the most popular for both foreign travelers and Japanese city-dwellers.

 And there’s one (really) big reason.